-Time to dispel two big myths about baseball Hall of Fame voting results
+Time to dispel two big myths about Baseball Hall of Fame voting results

 The ballot changes every year, the voting body changes every year and there's a 10-man limit on each ballot.

-As an example, when I filled out what would have been my ballot, I had Vladimir Guerrero as my 11th man, so he would have missed the cut this year.
-Three guys I would have voted for got into the Hall and I'd only move two newcomers next year -- Chipper Jones and Jim Thome -- ahead of Vlad.
-So he'd be my 10th guy next year and get a vote.
+As an example, when I filled out what would have been my ballot, I had Larry Walker as my 11th man, so he would have missed the cut this year.
+Three guys I had ahead of him have been inducted to the Hall and there are only two automatics coming on the ballot for next year in Mariano Rivera and Roy Halladay.
+So Walker would be my 10th guy next year and get a vote.

+If I were a voter, Walker just added a vote to his total that wasn't there for his previous eight ballots.
 No, his stats didn't change, he didn't play another game and nor did anyone else, but the options changed and there's still a 10-vote limit.
-So he would add a vote.
+Without the limit, there would be more weight to the "how do vote totals change" argument, but the voting body still changes year to year.

-Let's hypothetically say that next year Trevor Hoffman, Vlad, Chipper and Thome all get in -- which is probably the most likely outcome, if I had to guess.
-The only sure guys on the next ballot are Mariano Rivera and Roy Halladay, so now Larry Walker (my 12th guy in 2017 and 11th in 2018) moves onto the ballot in his final try.
+Thanks to an uncrowding of the ballot in the next few years, perhaps others like Scott Rolen would get added to my top 10 after previously being outside my top 12.
+Maybe he finally ends up at my No. 10 in his final year on the ballot (by that point, I will have an actual vote).

 Did I give him a "final year bump" out of sympathy, groupthink or peer pressure, or did I just remain consistent in filling in my 10 spots?

 This isn't complicated.
-Granted, I'm not a voter yet, but let this serve as a perfectly acceptable example as to how the vote totals can change year to year.
+Let this serve as a perfectly acceptable example as to how the vote totals can change year to year.

-Onto the voting body, one of the reasons Raines vote total spiked in recent years was there was a significant purge of writers.
+When it comes to the voting body, one of the reasons, say, Mike Mussina's vote total has spiked in recent years was because there was a significant purge of writers.
 It came on July 28, 2015 (via the official Hall of Fame website, here's the announcement).
-There were 571 ballots in 2014, 549 in 2015, 440 last year and 442 this year.
+There were 571 ballots in 2014, 549 in 2015 and then 440 in 2016.
 The purged voters were those who hadn't covered the game in more than 10 years.
-Many of the old guard in voters seem to be the types who would underrate Raines and are more "Small Hall" types, so a spike after the purge made a ton of sense.
+Many of the old guard in voters seem to be the types who would underrate Mussina and are more "Small Hall" types, so a spike after the purge made a ton of sense.

 The same goes for the increase in totals for the so-called "PED guys."